deepanshs/csdmpy/docs/startFromScratch/start.rst

 The `csdmpy` module is not just designed for deserializing and serializing the `.csdf` or `.csdfe` files.
-It can also be used to create new datasets, a feature that is most useful when converting dataset to csdm compliant format.
+It can also be used to create new datasets, a feature that is most useful when converting datasets to CSDM compliant files.

 .. toctree::
     :maxdepth: 2